Q. Who is eligible for a grant?

 Q. If my budget changes at any time during the grant period, am I required to report any changes/modifications for approval?

-A. Yes, any changes to your approved budget that exceed 10% of any line item must be reported in advance and approved by WRF program staff.
+A. Yes, any changes to your approved budget that exceed 10 percent of any line item must be reported in advance and approved by WRF program staff.

 Q. If changes in key personnel occur, do I need to inform WRF?